DadeMurphyZC/Udacity-Feed-Reader-Jasmine-Test-Project/README.md

-Udacity Project: Javascript TDD in Jasmine
+# Udacity Project: Javascript TDD in Jasmine
 -------------------------
 This is my submission for the *Udacity Front-End Web Developer Nanodegree: **Feed Reader Testing Project***.

+### To run a local copy of this project, please download the zip file and launch `index.html` in your browser of choice.
-You can view my finished project by following this link: <br>
+You can also view a GitHub Pages hosted version of my finished project by following this link: <br>
 https://dademurphyzc.github.io/Udacity-Feed-Reader-Jasmine-Test-Project/

 Here is a description of the project objectives: